ahw0/Database-RisiKo/README.md

 ## Implementation adopted
 ### Constructive choices used to solve the problem

-Mainly the database has been structured to maintain the information pertaining to each game and automation of certain actions.
+Mainly the database has been structured about each game and automation of certain actions.
 Its construction is developed taking into account the regulation classical game by excluding the "tournament rules".

-The logical process that saves the information pertaining to each single game in the database following a straight line.
-First, defines what are the elements persistent project; such as objective cards, territories, and the entire communication system boundaries among the territories for creating the game map.
-These elements represent the base on to carry out the whole project.
+The logical process saves the information about every single game in the database following a straight line.
+First, defines what are the elements of a persistent project; such as objective cards, territories, and the entire communication system boundaries among the territories for creating the game map.
+These elements represent the base on which to carry out the whole project.

-In order to break a single game on the other, as well as a player on the other, they are introduced numeric keys that allow the identification of a game or a player in the manner more consonant.
-The entire database works with these numeric keys for later step execution step of a game.
+To break a single game on the other, as well as a player on the other, they are introduced numeric keys that allow the identification of a game or a player in the manner more consonant.
+The entire database works with these numeric keys for the later step execution step of a game.
 This brings each game a numeric value, as well as the single players to which a numeric value from 1-6 will be associated.
 The union of the two numeric values lets you locate a given player in a chosen game.
 This management represents the part